lxsmnsyc/the-fighting-game/docs/ui.md

 seconds before the battle starts, then counts down the time limit.
 Each side shows its abilities, then its energies as icons.
 Hovering one shows what it does.
 A ring around each ability fills as its cooldown charges.

+When a battle ends, its summary opens over the battle.
+It shows the result, the gold earned, the lives left, how long the fight lasted, and each side's damage, healing, attacks, critical hits, dodges and triggers.
+Continue opens the next shop, or the run over screen after the last life.

 ## Effects